 Like the Central Air systems, Ductless Mini-Split systems do not heat the home using a furnace or other fossil fuels.
 This system can be retrofitted into individual rooms for cooling and heating.
 Each of the zones has its own thermostat so each room can be adjusted to the desired temperature.

 Room air conditioners come in all shapes and sizes.
 Some are portable, and some can be installed in a window or wall.
 But an HVAC system is much more powerful in controlling the temperature, filtering the air and circulating clean air into your home.

 The air quality is also a big issue with Sun City being so close to the smog in Riverside County.
 Quality air is vital to your health.
 Airborne contaminants that commonly reside in the home and circulate in the air are of concern.
 Adequate air conditioning and added air protection for those with respiratory or heart problems are of primary importance.

 The addition of Air Quality controls like filters and purifiers can help optimize your indoor air quality for more safety and comfort.
 A We Care Comfort Specialist can help you choose the best ways to add this to your HVAC system and ensure the best air quality possible.

-We Care Heating, and Air Conditioning is committed to the health and safety of seniors in Sun City.
+We Care Plumbing, Heating, & Air is committed to the health and safety of seniors in Sun City.
 We serve this retirement community with the very best service and products to protect you from the threat to your health from poor running HVAC systems.
 Our technicians will help you stay safe with an HVAC that is working at optimum levels to protect the comfort and quality of your indoor air.
 Our technicians are NATE certified and are the best in their field.

 Whether you need repairs or need to replace your HVAC, We Care is committed to customer satisfaction.
 Call us today to discuss your options.
 We will help you choose the best system for your heating and air conditioning needs.